Aiemann Zahabi: Ultimate Fighting Championship

-Zahabi debuted at UFC Fight Night: Lewis vs. Browne against Reginaldo Vieira.
+Zahabi debuted at UFC Fight Night 105 against Reginaldo Vieira.
 He won the fight by unanimous decision.

 In his second fight for the promotion, Zahabi faced Ricardo Ramos on November 4, 2017, at UFC 217.
 He lost the fight by knockout in the third round.

 Zahabi faced Vince Morales on May 4, 2019, at UFC Fight Night 151.
 He lost the fight by unanimous decision.

 Zahabi was expected to face promotional newcomer Drako Rodriguez on December 19, 2020, at UFC Fight Night 183.
 However Zahabi tested positive for COVID-19 and the bout was scratched, with no replacement being sought for Drako.
 The pair was rescheduled for UFC Fight Night 185 on February 20, 2021.
 At the weigh-ins, Rodriguez weighed in at 140.5 pounds, four and a half pounds over the bantamweight non-title fight limit.
 He was fined 30% of his purse which went to his opponent Zahabi and the bout proceeded at catchweight.
 Zahabi won the fight via knockout in round one.
 This win earned him the Performance of the Night award.

 Zahabi faced The Ultimate Fighter 29 bantamweight winner Ricky Turcios on July 9, 2022, at UFC on ESPN 39.
 He won the fight via unanimous decision.

 Zahabi faced Aori Qileng on June 10, 2023, at UFC 289.
 He won the fight by knockout in the first round.

 Zahabi faced Javid Basharat on March 2, 2024, at UFC Fight Night 238.
 He won the bout by unanimous decision.

 Zahabi was scheduled to face Marcus McGhee on September 7, 2024 at UFC Fight Night 242.
 However, Zahabi withdrew from the bout and therefore the bout was cancelled.

 Zahabi faced Pedro Munhoz on November 2, 2024 at UFC Fight Night 246.
 He won the fight via unanimous decision.

-Zahabi is scheduled to face former two-time UFC Featherweight Champion José Aldo in a Featherweight bout on May 15, 2025 at UFC 315.
+Zahabi was scheduled to face former two-time UFC Featherweight Champion José Aldo in a Featherweight bout on May 15, 2025 at UFC 315.
 The bout was originally scheduled for Bantamweight, but was changed on the day of the weigh-ins after Aldo couldn't make weight.
 He won the fight by unanimous decision.
 16 out of 20 media outlets scored the bout for Aldo.

 Zahabi faced former UFC Bantamweight Championship challenger Marlon Vera on October 18, 2025, at UFC Fight Night 262.
 He won the fight by split decision.

+Zahabi faced former bantamweight champion Sean O'Malley on June 14, 2026 at UFC Freedom 250.
+He lost the fight by technical knockout in the second round.